 1. What Is The New Google AdWords Message Extension?

 (00:54) You know call extensions right?
 They allow someone to tap the number straight from the ad and it will call your business.
 Well, they’ve been around for a while – so think of message extensions as it’s younger and much cooler brother.
-Text message extensions is a type of mobile ad extension (the extra bits of information that extend from you ad).
+Text message extensions is a type of mobile ad extension (the extra bits of information that extend from your ad).
 In a nutshell, it allows a user to send you a text message directly from your ad after clicking it.

 2. How Do Click-To-Text Message Extensions Work?

 (01:32) It’s pretty self-explanatory really.
 When users click on the message extension icon, an SMS window will launch automatically on their mobile.
-The business can set up an generic pretext that will be the default message in the message window.
+The business can set up a generic pretext that will be the default message in the message window.
 But users also have the option to edit that message into their own personal text before sending.
 So for example, you may set up a default message saying: “Hi I’m interested in getting a quote.
 Please call me back.”
 The user can send this, or change it to whatever they like.

 3. Who Should Use It?

 Short answer.
 Everyone.
 In this ever-changing digital age, mobile phone activity trumps desktop.
-Plus, it’s no secret that phone calls are declining with individuals preferring to communicate through messaging services, rather than face-to face (or is that voice-to voice?)
+Plus, it’s no secret that phone calls are declining with individuals preferring to communicate through messaging services, rather than face-to-face (or is that voice-to-voice?)

 But the message extension is particularly targeted at those individuals and businesses who cannot always be reached immediately.
 So, you may be a plumber, a hairdresser or run your own business part-time in the evenings.
-You want the luxury of people contacting you at anytime, with the flexibility of responding to that enquiry at your own disposal.
-Hopefully, it means you won’t lose out on potential customers or conversions, because you weren’t available to answer the phone.
+You want the luxury of people contacting you at any time, with the flexibility of responding to that enquiry at your own disposal.
+Hopefully, it means you won’t lose out on potential customers or conversions because you weren’t available to answer the phone.

 4. How To Set Up AdWords Message Extensions?

 (01:37) Message extensions are added to your campaigns the same way as other ad extensions.
 Once you’re in your Google AdWords account, you go to the Ad Extensions tab.
-Here, you’ll find a drop down menu showing all the different types of ad extensions, including the new ‘Message extension.’
+Here, you’ll find a drop-down menu showing all the different types of ad extensions, including the new ‘Message extension.’
 Once you select this, you can create and edit the message extension elements: